ncuskey/silver-umbrella/README.md

 - **PDF support**: Multi‑page PDFs render client‑side and are OCR’d page‑by‑page.
 - **Preprocessing**: Server trims and enhances images (autorotate, grayscale, normalize, denoise, slight sharpen, threshold, crop/pad) for better OCR accuracy.
 - **Backend**: Google Cloud Vision `documentTextDetection` via `/api/ocr`.
+ - **Hover preview of scanned words**: After uploading a scan, hover over any word token in the UI to see an image snippet of the corresponding handwritten/printed word from the scan.
+This helps teachers visually compare the scanned glyphs to the OCR/typed output.
+Previews are generated from the exact preprocessed image sent to Vision for alignment.

 <!-- Spelling assessment (CLS) removed; app now focuses on Written Expression only -->